 - You will see the Atomic Number in cell K4, Element Symbol in cell K5, Element Name in cell K8, and Atomic Mass in cell K9.

-- When you change the element symbol in cell D5, you will see the properties of that element in range K4:K9.
+- Change the element symbol in cell D5, you will see the properties of that element in range K4:K9.

 2.1.
 Create Interactive Table Format